imrafaelmerino/java-fun/docs/README.md

 ```

-**Parsing a string and the schema of the object is known:**
+**Parsing a string and the schema of the JSON object is known:**

 In this case the best and fastest option is to use a spec to do the parsing.
-We'll talk about this option later.
+We'll talk about this option later on, when I introduce json-spec.

-**With the set method:**

-Remember that a JSON is immutable, so the set method returns a brand new JSON.
+**Creating an empty object and adding new values with the method _set_:**

 ```java